ecomfe/vue-echarts/README.md

 import 'echarts/lib/chart/bar'
 import 'echarts/lib/component/tooltip'

-// If you want to use ECharts extensions, just import the extension package and it will work
+// If you want to use ECharts extensions, just import the extension package, and it will work
 // Taking ECharts-GL as an example:
 // You only need to install the package with `npm install --save echarts-gl` and import it as follows import 'echarts-gl'